pupeno/to-jdbc-uri/README.md

 To contribute:

-1. fork the project
+1. fork the project.
-2. Add support for your favorite database/environment/format
+2. Add support for your favorite database/environment/format/feature.
-3. Add tests for the new code you wrote
+3. Add tests for the new code you wrote.
-4. Make sure all tests pass, new and all
+4. Make sure all tests pass, new and all.
 5. Push, commit and send a pull request.
 Note how urgently you need a new release.

 ## Change log